hsemple/pythongis_tutorials/docs/source/error_handling.rst

+**The "Exception" keyword**

-3. The "Exception" keyword  catches all types of error.
+The "Exception" keyword  catches all types of error.
 However, you can catch specific errors by using specific keywords.
 Note that you can have more than 1 exception blocks in your code.

 .. code-block:: python